Real net output ratio

+The Real Net Output Ratio (or Vertical Range of Manufacture) is a term commonly used by German economists and infrequently used in wider Europe, and globally.
+It is used as a measure of vertical integration, though typically limited to a business, rather than across a group of associated companies or a nation.
+The term was first popularized outside Germany in Hermann Simon's 1996 publication, Hidden champions: lessons from 500 of the world's best unknown companies.

-The Real Net Output Ratio (or Vertical Range of Manufacture) describes in a value chain the fraction of the internal (company specific) production on the total production value of one company.
+In a value chain, the Real Net Output Ratio is the fraction of the internal (company specific) production on the total production value of one company.
 The total production value of a company consists of internal production plus the sum of externally produced goods and services.

 A Real Net Output Ratio of 0% relates to a company that does not have its own production and therefore only does trading.